jmaldama8110/jmaldama8110/README.md

-# Hi there, I'm Josman 👋
+### Hi there 👋, My name is Josman Gomez
+#### I'm a web developer, father and husband
+![I'm a web developer, father and husband]

-I’m in continuously learning and improving my skills by taking several online courses.
-I consider myself a self-taught person, and I am willing to embrace new technologies and tools.
-How can we get in touch?
+After some time as the CTO of a microfinance company I moved back to freelance software development.
+Now focusing on web development (HTML, CSS, JavaScript) and NodeJs for the backend, I can help build good quality software.
+I’m in continuous learning and improving my skills by taking several online courses and doing a lot of stackoverflow research.
+I consider myself a self-taught person, and I am willing to embrace new technologies and tools

+Skills: REACT / JS / HTML / CSS / NODEJS

+- 🔭 I’m currently working on this page.

 <img align='left' width='47%' src="https://github-readme-stats.vercel.app/api?username=jmaldama8110"/>